programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 convert $fl -despeckle -despeckle -despeckle -despeckle -despeckle $fl
 ```

-Like our previous script, this script will take the provided file name and perform the `despeckle` operation on it five time.
+Like our previous script, this script will take the provided file name and perform the `despeckle` operation on it five times.
 The output will replace the original input file.
 As before, make sure the you are in the correct [working directory](https://en.wikipedia.org/wiki/Working_directory).
 The file you specify must be in your working directory.

 ## Organize your documents